Global Profiling Engine

 Restart HAProxy Enterprise.

 Verify the setup.
 First, check that the HAProxy Enterprise admin logs show that the Update module is downloading the map file successfully.
 If there was an error, it will be written there.
-If everything worked, there will be no output (no errors).
+If it succeeded, the module produces a log like this:

 Example: Use the Global Profiling Engine to calculate response time percentiles Jump to heading